ofek29/fastify-test-server/README.md

-# fastify-test-server
+# Fastify Test Server

-a simple server to test fastify use and plugins, with scripts to run routes
+A simple test server built with Fastify for testing purposes.